dxania/Send_IT_APIs/README.md

 ```
 Output
 ```
-    {"message":f"Destination of parcel 1 changed to Nairobi"}
+    {"message":"Destination of parcel 1 changed to Nairobi"}
 ```

 ## Deployment